 - Articulate how experimental studies can lead to theoretical advances in the field of Perception, Memory and Cognition;

-- Discuss to what extent a given experimental finding is consistent with current theories in this field;
+- Appraise the extent to which experimental findings are consistent with current theories in this field;

 - Use a broad understanding of cognitive psychology to understand the place and significance of individual experimental and theoretical studies within the wider scientific context of cognitive psychology.